 Tramadol is an opioid analgesic that treats acute or chronic pain.
 Tramadol interacts with the brain’s reward center, and long-term use can result in cravings and dependence.
-People who become dependent on tramadol may suffer from withdrawal, addiction, and overdose.
+People who become dependent on tramadol may suffer from undesirable side effects.

 Like most other medications, people can have various reactions to tramadol.
 Some people may take their prescription as directed and have no adverse effects.
 Others may take the drug in a similar manner and suffer from side effects such as insomnia.

-If a person abuses the medication, tramadol’s potential side effects may be intensified.
+If a person uses the medication, tramadol’s potential side effects may be intensified.
 These side effects may range from mild to severe, depending on how much tramadol a person ingests.
-If a person abuses tramadol with any other substances (called “polydrug use”), the risk of side effects is increased.
+If a person uses tramadol with any other substances, the risk of side effects is increased.

-If a person continually increases their dose, they may resort to abusing the drug, or take it other than how it’s directed.
-Prescription drug abuse can cause a person to display certain symptoms of tramadol addiction.
+If a person continually increases their dose, they may resort to abusing the drug or taking it other than how it’s directed.
+Prescription drug use can cause a person to display certain symptoms of tramadol addiction.

-Opioid overdoses kill 130 people every day in the U.S. If you are concerned that someone you love is struggling with tramadol addiction, it’s important to familiarize yourself with the signs and symptoms of tramadol abuse.
+Opioid overdoses kill 130 people every day in the U.S. If you are concerned that someone you love is struggling with tramadol addiction, it’s essential to familiarize yourself with the signs and symptoms of tramadol use.

 A person struggling with tramadol addiction may show symptoms such as:

-- nonmedical use of the drug (snorting, smoking, or injecting the substance for stronger effects)
+- Nonmedical use of the drug (snorting, smoking, or injecting the substance for more potent effects)

-- doctor shopping (visiting multiple providers in order to obtain extra prescriptions)
+- Doctor shopping (visiting multiple providers to obtain extra prescriptions)

 Dangers Of Tramadol (Ultram) Addiction